nxp-imx/meta-nxp-connectivity/docs/guides/nxp_mpu_matter_Home_Assistant.md

     $ ifconfig mlan0       # check IP address

-If you need to commission a Thread device in HA, please [setup OTBR on the i.MX Docker device](.nxp_mpu_matter_demos.md#matter-demos-with-otbr)
+If you need to commission a Thread device in HA, [setup OTBR on the i.MX Docker device](./nxp_mpu_matter_demos.md#running-matter-demos-with-otbr-and-openthread-on-the-imx-mpu-platform).

 Then, connect to the same Wi-Fi AP, enable Bluetooth on your phone, and open the HA app on your phone and configure the HA server URL.